Thomas Massie Slams ‘Ridiculous’ Sentencing Of Silk Road Founder Ross Ulbricht

 “It’s a prohibition on the federal government on exacting cruel and unusual punishment.
 Ross Ulbricht, what he did from a computer screen, does not deserve two life sentences plus 40 years without the chance of parole.”

 Massie noted that two Secret Service and Drug Enforcement Administration agents involved in Ulbricht’s case — Shaun Bridges and Carl Force, respectively — were arrested and imprisoned for stealing money from Silk Road, as Wired reported.
-He also claimed that Ulbricht’s sentence stemmed from the a plan to make an example of him due to his involvement in Bitcoin, which in 2011 Massie said “was an illicit substance itself.”
+He also claimed that Ulbricht’s sentence stemmed from a plan to make an example of him due to his involvement in Bitcoin — which, in 2011, Massie said “was an illicit substance itself.”

 “The federal government was afraid of Bitcoin, and honestly, I think they still are.
 But they were afraid of Bitcoin, and they wanted to make an example out of somebody.”